cskang0121/tiktok-immersion-2023-instant-messaging-system/README.md

 2. Database schema design is not restricted to any form.

 #### Message Delivery
-1. Deliver messages to the intended recipients by Pull mode in a timely and consistent manner. <br>
+1. Deliver messages to the intended recipients by "Pull" mode in a timely and consistent manner. <br>
   a.
 No need to maintain the connection. <br>
   b.
 No need to push new messages to receivers in real-time.
 2. Pull API must be implemented for receivers to fetch messages.